 Is there a fax machine available for students?

-Yes, the printer on the 1st floor of Tanenbaum has a faxing function.
+- Yes, the printer on the 1st floor of Tanenbaum outside of the elevators.